Philippe Laguérie: Controversies

 In the past, Fr.
-Laguérie has been sometimes connected with the French far right.
-In 1987, he took the defence of Jean-Marie Le Pen after the latter's controversial remarks on the gas chambers usage in the Second World War and criticized "the great Jewish banking who has held France in a dictatorship for forty-five years".
+Laguérie has been connected with the French far right.
+In 1987, he defended Jean-Marie Le Pen after the latter's controversial remarks on the gas chambers usage in the Second World War and criticized "the great Jewish banking who has held France in a dictatorship for forty-five years".
 He also claimed that some Holocaust denial theses were "perfectly scientific".

-In 1996, Father Philippe Laguérie offered a Tridentine Requiem Mass for the soul of Paul Touvier at St Nicolas du Chardonnet in Paris.
+In 1996, Laguérie offered a Requiem Mass for the soul of Paul Touvier at St Nicolas du Chardonnet in Paris.
 A French Nazi collaborator and the first Frenchman ever convicted of crimes against humanity, Touvier had been a senior Milice official and a high-level perpetrator of the Holocaust in France.

-In 2021 he celebrated the Nuptial Mass of far-right leader Jean-Marie Le Pen and his girlfriend Jany, at the presence of various far-right politicians.
+In 2021, he celebrated the Nuptial Mass of far-right leader Jean-Marie Le Pen and his bride Jany, in the presence of various far-right politicians.